How Multifactor Authentication (MFA) Can Help Protect Against Cyber Threats [Video]

 Cyber crime is an ongoing threat for organizations, with incidents such as ransomware attacks, fraudulent sign-in attempts and breaches due to stolen credentials continuing to rise.
 And no organization is safe – cyber criminals target businesses large and small.
-According to the Federal Bureau of Investigation, there has been a 69% increase in internet crime in 2020, with reported losses exceeding $4.1 billion.1
+According to the Federal Bureau of Investigation, internet crime and reported losses continue to affect businesses of all sizes.

 What Is MFA?